-Witness Date Student Signature I certify that I have read and understood the questions asked in this questionnaire above responses are correct to the best of my knowledge.
+Witness Date Student Signature Date I certify that I have read and understood the questions asked in this questionnaire a above responses are correct to the best of my knowledge.
 I understand that it is my to inform the facility of any metal fragments and/or devices that may be in my bod failing to do so may cause serious bodily injury or be life threatening.
-I agree to refacility and Eastern Maine Community College from any and all liability for any in y respondy and the lease the nsibility hat by 14.
+I agree to refacility and Eastern Maine Community College from any and all liability for any i understand that I am mandated to inform the Program Faculty should my status ch responsibility y and that by lease the njury.
+I 14.
 If you are a woman, are you currently breastfeeding?
-Yes 1 No 13.
+Yes No 13.
 If you are a woman, are you pregnant, or is it possible that you might be pregnant?
-Yes 12.
+Yes No 12.
 Have you removed all jewelry?
 Yes No 11.
 Are you wearing a medicine skin patch?
 Yes No 10.
 Do you have any body piercings?
 Yes No 9.
 Do you have any stimulators or pumps implanted in your body?
 Yes No 8.
 Do you have dentures?
 Yes No 7.
 Do you have hearing aids?
-Yes I No 6.
+Yes No 6.
 Do you have any surgically implanted metal of any type in your body?
-If yes, please list Yes N No 5.
+If yes, please list Yes No 5.
 Have you ever had any surgeries in your lifetime?
-If yes, please list Yes 1 No 4.
-Have you ever sought medical attention to have metal removed from your eyes ?
-Yes N No 3.
+If yes, please list Yes No 4.
+Have you ever sought medical attention to have metal removed from your eyes?
+Yes No 3.
 Have you ever had any surgery for aneurysm repair?
-Yes 1 No 2.
+Yes No 2.
 Do you have cochlear or other implants in your inner ear?
-Yes N No 1.
+Yes No 1.
 Do you have a cardiac pacemaker, implanted cardio defibrillator, cardiac wires or stents?
-Yes 1 No X7 X
+Yes No